crossworth/vk-group-backup/README.md

 ## VK Group Backup

-Downloads topics from a VK Group/Board/Community to JSON format.
+Downloads topics from a VK Group/Board/Community to JSON format/PostgreSQL database.

 ### How to use
 To run this project you must create a `settings.yml` file on the same directory of the executable.